 Goodwill arose from business combinations and represents the excess of the total acquisition costs over the share of the Bank and its affiliates in the fair value of the net assets of the acquired companies at the dates of acquisitions.
 When the excess is negative, it is recognized immediately in the statement of income.
-Goodwill is assessed for indication of impairment at least annually using external and internal sources such as market value, information on any adverse effect on the acquired companies, market interest rates or other market rates of Notes to Consolidated Financial Statements As of and for the Six-Month Period Ended 30 June 2012 (Currency: Thousands of Turkish Lira (TL))

-return on investments and carrying value of net assets.
+Goodwill is assessed for indication of impairment at least annually using external and internal sources such as market value, information on any adverse effect on the acquired companies, market interest rates or other market rates of return on investments and carrying value of net assets.
 If any such indication exists, the recoverable amount of the goodwill is estimated.
 If the recoverable amount is less than the carrying amount, the carrying amount is reduced to its recoverable amount, and impairment loss is recognized as an expense in the statement of income.
 The losses arising from the impairment of goodwill are not reversed in a subsequent period.